How to Connect a Data Source

 Next Steps

-- Learn how to use data sources in applications
+- Learn how to use data sources in workflows

 - Explore specific database configurations